Cloud-Architekt/cloud-architekt.github.io/_posts/2023-06-13-administrative-unit-restricted-management.md

 Modification of the assigned security groups from Azure AD is another access path.
 Review sensitive permission assignments of your Azure AD objects on organization- and project-level.
 [Vinicius Moura](https://vinijmoura.medium.com/?source=post_page-----54f73a20a4c7-----------------------------------) has written a blog post about using Azure DevOps CLI to get [a list of all users and group permissions](https://vinijmoura.medium.com/how-to-list-all-users-and-group-permissions-on-azure-devops-using-azure-devops-cli-54f73a20a4c7) in Azure DevOps.

 Members with privileged access on "Organization- and Collection-Level" should be also restricted (e.g., Project Collection Administrators).
-But also, users with assigned "Project- or Object-level" permissions should be considered.
-For example, when you are using Azure DevOps Projects to automate Azure and Azure AD environment (e.g., M365DSC) and users can modify Branch Policies, Service Connection or any other sensitive action.
+But also, users with assigned "Project- or Object-level" permissions should be considered. e.g., when you are using Azure DevOps Projects to automate Azure and Azure AD environment (e.g., M365DSC) and users can modify Branch Policies, Service Connection or any other sensitive action.

 ### Billing role members from Azure Enterprise Agreement Management